PiPot/PiPot/README.md

 * `chmod +x /usr/src/pipot/client/bin/chroot.sh` (for image generation)
 * `/usr/src/pipot/server/install/install.sh` (execute as root or use `sudo`)
 * Answer any questions the installer asks

+This should leave you with a runnable installation.